awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/RelatedResources.md

 + ** [Contact Us](https://aws.amazon.com/contact-us/)** – A central contact point for inquiries concerning AWS billing, account, events, abuse, and other issues\.
 + ** [AWS Site Terms](https://aws.amazon.com/terms/)** – Detailed information about our copyright and trademark; your account, license, and site access; and other topics\.

-## Sample Applications<a name="RelatedResources-sampleapps"></a>
+## Sample applications<a name="RelatedResources-sampleapps"></a>

-The following are download links to the sample applications that are deployed as part of [Getting Started Using Elastic Beanstalk](GettingStarted.md)\.
+The following are download links to the sample applications that are deployed as part of [Getting started using Elastic Beanstalk](GettingStarted.md)\.

 **Note**
 Some samples use features that may have been released since the release of the platform you are using\.
-If the sample fails to run, try updating your platform to a current version, as described in [Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
+If the sample fails to run, try updating your platform to a current version, as described in [Elastic Beanstalk supported platforms](concepts.platforms.md)\.
 + **Single Container Docker** – [docker\-singlecontainer\-v1\.zip](samples/docker-singlecontainer-v1.zip)
 + **Multicontainer Docker** – [docker\-multicontainer\-v2\.zip](samples/docker-multicontainer-v2.zip)
 + **Preconfigured Docker \(Glassfish\)** – [docker\-glassfish\-v1\.zip](samples/docker-glassfish-v1.zip)